dpt/The-Great-Escape/README.md

 Goal Two - Reimplement
 ----------------------

-The reimplementation is discussed in the 'reimplement' directory [here](reimplement/).
+The reimplementation is discussed in the 'reimplement' repository [here](https://github.com/dpt/The-Great-Escape-in-C).